-The first way would be the seller agency.
-It’s pretty obvious, this means that you’re going to be represented in the sale of your property.
-In a seller agency.
-The agent is required to make a continuous and good faith effort to get the property sold and to work exclusively for the seller.
+The first option would be the seller agency.
+As the name suggests, this means that you’re going to be represented in the sale of your property.
+In a seller agency, the agent is required to make a continuous and good faith effort to get the property sold and to work exclusively for the seller.

-With a buyer agency signed by real estate agent and buyer, you will be represented in the purchase of a property in Pennsylvania.
+Signing a buyer agency with a real estate agent, you will be represented in the purchase of a property in Pennsylvania.
 The buyer agent is required to act in the buyer’s best interest.
 This includes helping them find the property of interest and working confidentially throughout the transaction on the buyer’s behalf.

 The third option for representation in Pennsylvania is dual agency.
 In this situation, a seller agent has a property listed and is working for the seller.
 The agent is required to disclose the representation if a buyer also wants to work with the (same) agent.
 This requires that a disclosure must be signed by all parties acknowledging that the agent is representing both buyer and seller, creating a dual agency.
 It’s important to keep in mind that the agent must act in the best interest of all parties throughout the transactino.
 The agent must not ever take any action that would be adverse or detrimental to either party.